markjoshwel/.github/CODE_OF_CONDUCT.md

 ## Preamble

-This Code of Conduct governs this code repository only.
+This Code of Conduct only governs any associated code repositories, nowhere else.
 This space is strictly for on-topic and focused discussion on technical work regarding the code repository.
 Let's be civil.

 ## Standards